Yosofhatem/Traffic_DWH/README.md

 1. Open the Jupyter notebook in your browser.
 2. Load, clean, and transform batch data using Pandas.
 3. Load the transformed data into MySQL using SQLAlchemy.

 ---

-## 11. Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the project.
-Please make sure any changes are well-documented and tested.

----